ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 - create a Kubernetes cluster with {{site.data.keyword.containershort_notm}}.
    - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC Gen 2 compute cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpcg2_ui).
    - For Kubernetes on Classic infrastructure follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.
-- and obtain a domain for your web application.
-If you don't own a custom domain, you can register one from [IBM Domain Name Service](https://{DomainName}/classic/services/domains).

 ## Deploy a dynamic web application to be accelerated
 {: #dynamic-content-cdn-2}